Get your free photography lesson plan

 The last phase is to determine the type of reflector.
 For the all-around Swiss army knife reflector, go for the 5 in 1 or 6 in 1.

 About the size, shape, and price, it’s all about personal preference.
-If you’re confused about which size to use, take the 30” to 40”.
+If you’re confused about the size, take the 30” to 40”.

 Regarding shape, most photographers use round reflectors.
 But I prefer the square reflector because it’s larger and easier to grip.

-There is also an affordable 5-in-1 reflector that starts from 20$ with good quality and versatility.
+There is also an affordable 5-in-1 reflector that starts at $20 and is of good quality and versatility.
 Lastly, there are expensive yet convenient reflectors.

-Also, be sure to check out what scrims are as well which are also great for diffusing light.
+Also, be sure to check out what scrims are great for diffusing light.

-Don’t forget to experiment and practice using the reflectors too, because your success depends on it.
-Good luck and have fun!
+Remember to experiment and practice using the reflectors, too, because your success depends on it.
+Good luck, and have fun!

 Do you need a reflector for photography?